2018-19 Academic Year URAP deadline: Tuesday, October 16, 2017

 **Fall 2019 is the last grant cycle wherein students can be awarded a second URAP experience.
 In subsequent deadlines, students will be limited to one URAP award during their tenure at Northwestern**

-Faculty who have been awarded URAP funds but are still looking for a student RA will list advertisements on this webpage in early November (for academic year projects) and mid-May (for summer projects.)
+Faculty who have been awarded URAP funds but are still looking for a student RA will list advertisements in early November (for academic year projects) and mid-May (for summer projects.)
 To receive notification of when advertisements have been placed, sign up for the Undergraduate Research Weekly Blast.

 How (Application process):